Interested in a private company training? Request it here.

 Asynchronous code is really handy in JavaScript, since it allows us to keep the UI responsive while running a lot of code.
 In this module we'll see how to make our code run asynchronously.

 Hey new JavaScript developer!
 You are using WebPack right?
 WebPack?
 Yes, and Gulp and npm, you need those.
-And definitely use Babel.
+And definitely use TypeScript.
 It's soo good...
 If your face looks like a big question mark right now, that's quite normal.
 Setting up a JavaScript project can be quite the challenge.
 It's easy to get lost in the overwhelming amount of tools and best practices.
 In this module we'll create some clarity about these tools and teach you how to set up a modern JavaScript project.

 This course is about front-end (client-side) web development.
 It’s what the user sees, touches and experiences in the browser.
 You’ll learn how to build modern, interactive websites by learning the fundamentals of HTML, CSS, and JavaScript — three common languages on which all modern websites are built.
 This course is about the browser, not the server.